LeToNode/Play2.0-CN-doc/assets/AssetsLess.md

 ## Enabling Less CSS support in your application

 [[Less CSS | http://lesscss.org/]] is the dynamic stylesheet language.
-It allows more flexibility in the way you are writting your CSS files using variables, mixins and more.
+It allows more flexibility in the way you are writing your CSS files using variables, mixins and more.

 The compiled assets in Play 2.0 must be defined in the `app/assets` directory.
 They are handled by the build process, and less sources are compiled into standard CSS files.
 The generated CSS files are distributed as standard resources into the same `public/` folder as the unmanaged assets, meaning that there is no difference in the way you use them once compiled.